williamtong/TILDA_defect_classification/README.md

 1. Precision for the _Good_ class, because we don’t want the _Defected_ textile to be mixed in with the _Good_ and shipped to the customers.
 2. Recall for the _Defect_ class, because we want to know how many actual defects were flagged by the model (we want as high as possible).

-For the _Good_ class, a business is more interesting in quality control, so the proper metric for this is _Precision_, which the faction of the predicted class that was correct: if a model finds 100 good samples in the data set, what faction of them is correct, regardless of number of good samples of the original class.
+For the _Good_ class, a business is more interesting in quality control, so the proper metric for this is _Precision_, which is the faction of the predicted class that is actually correct.
+That is, if a model finds 100 good samples in the data set, what faction of them is correct, regardless of number of good samples of the original class?
 For _Defects_, the focus is different.
 Here is business is more interested in catching as many defects as possible to prevent them from being shipped.  _Recall_ is the fraction of the original class (in this case the _Defect_ class) to have been captured by the model.

-It is important to note that both these models are affected by the threshold set for the output.
+It is important to note that both these models are affected by the threshold for the output.
 The model outputs a probability of it being a defect for each sample.
-The threshold is the probability above which is a _Defect_and below which is a _Good_.
+The threshold is the probability above which is a _Defect_ and below which is a _Good_.
 Typically that is set at 50%.
-However, if the use case is very sensitive to defects, the threshold can be lowered to capture more _defects_ and produce a _purer_ good class.
-However, this is done at the expense "wasting" samples that are marginally _Good_ but misclassified as _Defects_ by the model.
+On the other hand, there are use cases that are very sensitive to defects.
+In such cases the threshold can be lowered to capture more _defects_ and produce a _purer_ good class, but this is done at the expense "wasting" samples that are marginally _Good_ and misclassifying them as _Defects_ by the model.

 Precision

-The following is the precision confusion matrix for the model at 50% threshold with 8x8 (16,32, 64) kernels.
+The following is the precision confusion matrix for the model at 50% threshold with 8x8 (16, 32, 64) kernels.
 The threshold is set to 0.5.
 As one can see, the good predictions are 95.8% correct.

 Precision for the _Good_ class at 50% threshold.